ticketfairy/static-web/README.md

 A magical web application that transforms video recordings into project tickets with AI-powered analysis and seamless export capabilities.

+### 📽️ Demo
+See a demo of Ticket Fairy here: https://youtu.be/QCUhXQOQN2M?si=hrnFz4za3q3Nvxpb

 ## ✨ Features

 ### 🎥 **Screen Recording**